State of Illinois Health Requirements

 In accordance with Public Act 099-0249, every public school district and nonpublic school will make publicly available the immunization data which was submitted to the State Board of Education.
-To view the comprehensive summary for Butler 53 School District Immunization Report, go to following website, Immunization Summary for District 53.
+To view the comprehensive summary for Butler 53 School District Immunization Report, go to the following website, Immunization Summary for District 53.